 John Huston was considered as director, but producer Arthur P. Jacobs nixed the idea.
 Vincente Minnelli and William Wyler were also considered but Minnelli was felt to be too "old fashioned" and Wyler's reputation for expensively shooting far too many takes of a scene eliminated them from the running.

 Bumpo originally appeared in the film and was to be played by Sammy Davis Jr..
-Harrison vetoed this, refusing to work with a song-and-dance-man and suggested Sidney Poitier.
+Harrison vetoed this, refusing to work with a "song-and-dance-man" note Read: Someone who was better at singing than him and suggested Sidney Poitier.
 The character was later dropped from the script and Willie Shakespeare was added.

 In the original cut of the movie, Dr. Dolittle and Emma did eventually begin a relationship.
 He sang "Where Are the Words?", when he realised he was falling in love with her, but in a revised version, it's actually Matthew who falls for Emma and it is his recording of the song which is featured on the soundtrack album.
 Both versions were filmed and both actors recorded their respective versions, but the footage for both, as well as the vocal track by Rex Harrison have been lost to history.
 In both scenarios, "Something In Your Smile" is sung by Dolittle when he realizes he himself has fallen for Emma, however, although Harrison's vocal for the song survives, the footage does not.